eonbl/NeoVotingDocs/README.md

 This is updated in real time.
 The paragraph below explains how this works.

 The top N candidates become consensus nodes, where N is determined by the algorithm described [here](https://neo-ngd.github.io/reference/How-To-Become-NEO-Consensus-Node.html#42-voting).
-The way this works is when `GetValidators(transactions)` is called, GetValidators first takes a [snapshot](https://github.com/neo-project/neo/blob/master/neo/Persistence/Snapshot.cs) of the blockchain and updates the NEO for each account based on `transactions` while simultaneously modifying the votes of each candidate voted for by those accounts according to the NEO transfers in `transactions`.
+The way this works is when `GetValidators(transactions)` is called, GetValidators first takes a [Snapshot](https://github.com/neo-project/neo/blob/master/neo/Persistence/Snapshot.cs) of the blockchain and updates the NEO for each account based on `transactions` while simultaneously modifying the votes of each candidate voted for by those accounts according to the NEO transfers in `transactions`.
-Then the registered candidates with a positive number of votes are combined with the active standby validators, and this list is sorted to find the top N nodes, which are returned as the new validators (consensus nodes).
+Then the registered candidates with a positive number of votes are combined with the active standby validators, and this list is sorted to find the N nodes with the most votes, which are returned as the new validators (consensus nodes).
-If this list has length less than N, standby validators are added (i.e., become active) to reach N. These are the new consensus nodes.
+If this list has length less than N, inactive standby validators become active and are added to the validator list until its length reaches N. Thus, there will be N new consensus nodes.